My Batman Collection

 The water feature thing on the left was something that never really appealed to me.
 Another example of "well I have to get it ... but I don't really want it" items.

-One thing I thought was really neat was the stamp set on the middle shelf.
+One thing I thought was really neat was the stamp set.
 Sometimes you come across a really cool item and then never see it again anywhere else - which makes me feel glad I grabbed it when I did.

 Stashed in the back in the middle (barely visible) is a yellow pencil case, this item I found ... somewhere and the reason for it being in the back is because the original owner (a kid obviously) wrote his name in permanent texta on the back.
 If I was see him now I'd clout him one for doing that "you ruined my ultra rare collectable goddamn it!"
 LOL